Meet the Staff

 Social Media/Instructor

 Anna Whitlow Brown earned her Bachelor of Fine Arts in Dance Performance from East Carolina University.
 While teaching in Greensboro, she was a member of Sidelong Dance Company based in Winston-Salem.
 She has performed in several festivals including RDA/SERBA, American Dance Festival, NC School of the Arts and the Fringe Festival of Greensboro.
 She has choreographed for Farmville Community Theatre in Farmville, NC.
 She continues her training by attending various workshops and classes across the country including Boulder Jazz Festival in Boulder Colorado, Dance Teacher Web Expo in Las Vegas, and Dance Teachers Summit in New York.
 As a once certified Pilates instructor, she incorporates Pilates into some of her dance classes.
 She teaches ballet, tap, jazz, contemporary, & musical theater at the studio.
 Anna has also had the opportunity to work as a choreographer with The GCB’s Dance Collective.
-This will be her 20th year as a dance instructor.
+In addition to instructing dance at GCB, she & her husband Jon, own and operate Woodberry Chocolate Company.

 Jeanne Williams